 Grabowski said he felt "comfortable that we are on safe ground."

 Grabowski said he expects the city’s Development, Planning and Zoning Committee to convene a special meeting next week to review school and park district replies to the plan.
 The City Council may consider the ordinances to establish TIF 4 on Sept.
 4.

-Two additional TIF districts are in the works, around York and Vallette streets, and along Riverside Drive.
+, around York and Vallette streets, and along Riverside Drive.
 If all are approved, the number of TIF districts in Elmhurst would double, to six.